Party Platforms

 How to research this Campaign Issue

-When researching the role of the judiciary and its vast power and decision making apparatuses and forming viewpoints and opinions, it's important for candidates to reference and utilize reliable sources.
-As you research, do your best to stick to these general guidelines:
+When researching the issue of freedom of speech in the digital age and forming viewpoints and opinions, it is important for candidates to reference and utilize reliable sources.
+As you research, do your best to follow these general guidelines:

 First-degree sources are the most reliable and the original source of information or data.
 These include government databases (FRED, US Dept. of Educ.) and peer-reviewed academic journals.